Knee Replacement Failure, Revision Surgery, Recovery

 Something was blocking it, and I could feel it whenever the therapist would press on my knee.
 They would muscle up on my leg pretty good.
 It would just be excruciating pain and it was like just bone pain, so I knew there was a mechanical block.

 Finding the X10

 I was looking for options on the internet to see what I could do?
-I saw the X10.
-I thought, “Well that might been helpful.
-I don’t know.”
+I saw the X10 thinking, “well that might been helpful, I don’t know.”
 At the time I kind of looked into it and thought really it would be good.
-I needed to get something done about the mechanical block before I could do anything with the X10.
+Something had to be done about the mechanical block before I could do anything with the X10.
 I was left with at about 85º flexion.
-I could walk, but it was very limited.
+Walking was possible, but it was very limited.
 I had lot of pain still just walking, so my walking was just around the house more than anything.
 I just really deteriorated.
 Since my flexion was about 85º I’d have a hard time getting up out of a chair or anything like that.
 Even sitting for very long was tough.

 I finally found a surgeon that was actually recommended to me by one of the therapists, and they said check him out and so I did.
 I got in with him and he did a workup on me and looked at me and actually put his hands on me and tested me and said, “You have a lot of instability in your knee.”
 He didn’t really know about the mechanical block.
 He couldn’t comment on that.
 He said, “You definitely need a revision, but we need to give it some time and let your knee calm down.”

 I had the revision knee surgery, on October 3rd, 2018.
 Within 19 months I had five separate knee surgeries.
 For close to two years I had a ton of scar tissue that had built up.
 I was left with 85º degrees flexion and my muscles were severely, severely atrophied.